 Apply online for a change of vehicle registration – Online Form

 What do I do if I lose my permit or it is stolen?

 We require written notification from the actual permit holder that the permit has been lost or stolen, together with payment of an administrative charge of £10.00.

 Apply online for a replacement permit – Online Form

 What do I do if I no longer need my permit?

 If you move house or your situation changes and you no longer require the permit, you must return your permit to Newcastle Parking Services.
 Under the terms of The City of Newcastle upon Tyne (On Street Parking Places) Order 2009 you will qualify for a refund if the permit has in excess of 6 months unused on the date the permit is returned.
 You will receive 50% of the permit fee paid minus a £10 administration fee.

-The permit is not transferable to other users so continued use would be classified as misuse leading to the revocation of the permit and the possible issue of Penalty Charge Notices.
+The permit is not transferable to other users or for the permit holder at a new address, so continued use would be classified as misuse leading to the revocation of the permit and the possible issue of Penalty Charge Notices.

 Personal data will be collected in order to process your application for a permit in line with the terms and conditions of use.
 Your personal data may be collected, processed, shared and retained in order to carry out the performance of a public task and fulfil our legal obligations in the following ways: